vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/DBMS - schema and data management strategy.md

 ## Conclusion

-This comprehensive strategy for database schema and data management provides a robust framework for the SkinSpire Hospital Management System.
+This comprehensive strategy for database schema and data management provides a robust framework for the Skinspire Hospital Management System.
 By implementing these capabilities in phases, the team can gradually enhance the system while maintaining day-to-day operations.

 The hybrid approach to schema management balances developer productivity with proper control, while the structured approach to data management ensures consistency across environments while respecting healthcare data governance requirements.

-By following this strategy, the SkinSpire database management system will provide a solid foundation for ongoing development and operational excellence.
+By following this strategy, the Skinspire database management system will provide a solid foundation for ongoing development and operational excellence.